microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 The tab has two different sections, one for Windows and one for Linux machines:

-* *Windows VM Updates* - This section provides serveral reports:
+* _Windows VM Updates_ - This section provides several reports:

-  * *Types of Windows Updates* - this donut chart shows the number of Windows Updates grouped by type.
+  * _Types of Windows Updates_ - This donut chart shows the number of Windows Updates grouped by type.

    ![Update Windows Updates](./update_windows.png)

-  * *Top Windows VMs with Updates* - shows the top Windows machines with updates available and the number of updates per machine.
+  * _Top Windows VMs with Updates_ - Shows the top Windows machines with updates available and the number of updates per machine.

    ![ Update Windows Top](./uptade_windows_top.png)

-  * *Update Summary* - shows a table with the updates available for each of the Windows VM and its severity.
-By selecting one of the resources names you will get additional information on the available updates.
+  * _Update Summary_ - Shows a table with the updates available for each of the Windows machines and its severity.
+By selecting one of the names of the resources, you will get additional information on the available updates.

    ![ Update Windows Summary](./update_windows_summary.png)

-* *Linux VM Updates* - This section provides serveral reports:
+* _Linux VM Updates_ - This section provides several reports:

-  * *Types of Linux Updates* - this donut chart shows the number of Windows Updates grouped by type.
+  * _Types of Linux Updates_ - This donut chart shows the number of Windows Updates grouped by type.

    ![Update Linux Updates](./update_linux.png)

-  * *Top Linux VMs with Updates* - shows the top Linux machines with updates available and the number of updates per machine.
+  * _Top Linux VMs with Updates_ - Shows the top Linux machines with updates available and the number of updates per machine.

    ![ Update Linux Top](./uptade_linux_top.png)

-  * *Update Summary* - shows a table with the updates available for each of the Linux VM and its severity.
-By selecting one of the resources names you will get additional information on the available updates.
+  * _Update Summary_ - Shows a table with the updates available for each of the Linux machines and its severity.
+By selecting one of the names of the resources, you will get additional information on the available updates.

    ![ Update Linux Summary](./update_linux_summary.png)